 1. Have meetings standing up.

 Prevent yourself and others from becoming too comfortable during short meetings.
-Sailors usually stand up instead of sit, since it tends to keep everyone alert and promotes quicker meetings.
+Sailors usually stand up instead of sit, since it tends to keep everyone alert and promotes more productive meetings.

 2. Always keep study materials on hand.